 Eating high potassium foods will change your energy in a short time.
 Potassium is not a stimulant.
 It is not a source of direct energy to the body.
 It is a mineral.
 Although a mineral, it is involved in many of the functions of the body and helps to maintain and improve those functions.
-It is involved in the function of the cell membranes, and the membranes of the brain cells, nerve cells, and muscle cells are heavily involved in how much energy we feel we have.
+It is involved in the function of the cell membranes of every cell in the body.
+The membranes of the brain cells, nerve cells, and muscle cells are heavily involved in how much energy we feel we have.

 Healthy dietary programs that lower cholesterol, or are for weight loss, or are to improve blood pressure also contain high amounts of potassium containing foods.
 Potassium energizes us by keeping the brain alert and the muscles relaxed.
 With low potassium we feel fatigued and have tense muscles.